LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

     All the Corruptions class are defined in the mplc.corruption module, and are listed below:
     - `NoCorruption`. (default): the data remains unchanged.
       + String id: `'not_corrupted'`
     - `Permutation`.
 The labels are permuted.
-Permutation matrix (randomly generated), is available as `.corruption.matrix` attribute of Partner.
+Permutation matrix (randomly generated), is available as `.corruption.matrix` attribute of `Partner`.
       + String id: `'permutation'`
     - `PermutationCircular`.
 The labels are permuted.
 The circular permutation is used.
       + String id: `'permutation-circular'`
     - `Randomize`.
-The labels are flipped randomly, according to Dirichlet distribution, which is available as `.corruption.matrix` attribute of Partner.
+The labels are flipped randomly, according to Dirichlet distribution, which is available as `.corruption.matrix` attribute of `Partner`.
       + String id: `'random'`
     - `RandomizeUniform`.
 The labels are flipped randomly, according to uniform distribution
       + String id: `'random-uniform'`
     - `Duplication`, The data are replaced by the data of another partner.
-      + Extra-parameter: `'duplicated_partner_id'`: Partner_id used by the duplicate corruption method.
+      + Extra-parameter: `'duplicated_partner_id'`: `Partner.id` used by the duplicate corruption method.
 If not provided, a random partner amongst those with enough data will be selected
       + String id: `'duplication'`
     - `Redundancy`.
 The data are replaced by a copy of an unique data.
       + String id: `'redundancy'`